I have occasionally done some individual tuition of specific techniques at my workshop. Please ask.

 To get people started, I have a set of instructions for some straightforward pieces.

-I can do bespoke courses for one or to people in my workshop.
+I can also provide bespoke courses for one or two people in my workshop.

 - or how to make pieces shown on my website